 - Think through gift ideas very carefully.
 For a senior with dementia, even the most innocuous gift could be dangerous.
 It’s best to stick to necessities: a warm blanket, a favorite type of food, comfortable slippers.
 If members of the family ask for specific gift ideas, the gift of respite care is one that’s always welcome!
 A professional home care agency, like Live Free Home Health Care, can offer gift cards for specialized dementia care – providing a priceless gift for the senior and his or her loved ones.

 For further tips and information related to making the holiday season as pleasant as possible for those with dementia, contact Live Free Home Health Care.
 Our dementia care team is highly skilled in the most compassionate, patient, and creative care techniques to help older adults remain as safe, independent, and engaged as possible.
-Contact us any time at 603-217-0149 to find out more about our top-rated in home care in Plymouth and the surrounding areas.
+Contact us any time at 603-217-0149 to find out more about our top-rated in home care services in Bristol and the surrounding areas.